noxthot/ss22_julia_workshop/pages/datascience/dataframes.md

  :ConvertedCompYearly
 ```

-Unfortunately the vector has too many elements and also gets summarized.
+Unfortunately, the vector has too many elements and also gets summarized.
 The full output can be shown with `show`:
 ```julia-repl
 julia> show(names(df))
 ["ResponseId", "MainBranch", "Employment", "Country", "US_State", "UK_Country", "EdLevel", "Age1stCode", "LearnCode", "YearsCode", "YearsCodePro", "DevType", "OrgSize", "Currency", "CompTotal", "CompFreq", "LanguageHaveWorkedWith", "LanguageWantToWorkWith", "DatabaseHaveWorkedWith", "DatabaseWantToWorkWith", "PlatformHaveWorkedWith", "PlatformWantToWorkWith", "WebframeHaveWorkedWith", "WebframeWantToWorkWith", "MiscTechHaveWorkedWith", "MiscTechWantToWorkWith", "ToolsTechHaveWorkedWith", "ToolsTechWantToWorkWith", "NEWCollabToolsHaveWorkedWith", "NEWCollabToolsWantToWorkWith", "OpSys", "NEWStuck", "NEWSOSites", "SOVisitFreq", "SOAccount", "SOPartFreq", "SOComm", "NEWOtherComms", "Age", "Gender", "Trans", "Sexuality", "Ethnicity", "Accessibility", "MentalHealth", "SurveyLength", "SurveyEase", "ConvertedCompYearly"]
 ```

-Let us assume that we are conducting a little study on incomes of different developer roles and therefore we are only interested in the columns: `["Age", "Country", "ConvertedCompYearly", "DevType", "Employment", "Ethnicity", "Gender", "OrgSize", "YearsCode"]`.
-Unfortunately `ConvertedCompYearly` is not further described within the dataset schema but it is probably fair to assume that this reflects the annual income in dollars.
-Selecting various columns works with `df[!, cols]` notation:
+Let us assume that we are conducting a little study on the income of different developer roles and therefore we are only interested in the columns: `["Age", "Country", "ConvertedCompYearly", "DevType", "Employment", "Ethnicity", "Gender", "OrgSize", "YearsCode"]`.
+Unfortunately, `ConvertedCompYearly` is not further described within the dataset schema but it is reasonably fair to assume that this reflects the annual income in dollars.
+Selecting various columns works with the `df[!, cols]` notation:
 ```julia-repl
 julia> selcols = ["Age", "Country", "ConvertedCompYearly", "DevType", "Employment", "Ethnicity", "Gender", "OrgSize", "YearsCode"]
 [...]